mingsai/rdef/README.md

 rdef
 ====

-rdef is an MacOSX command line utility that parses all MacOSX dictionaries for a Chinese character or phrase and outputs the corresponding pinyin.
+rdef is an MacOSX command line utility that parses all MacOSX dictionaries for a Chinese character or phrase and outputs the corresponding definition to the Terminal.

 To use - copy/install executable into /usr/local/bin and execute from a Terminal window with the following syntax: